A person who resides outside the U.S. is eligible to enroll in SMI only if the person

 is eligible for HI.
 This is because a foreign resident cannot meet the U.S. residence

-requirement in HI 00805.005 A.2., even if he/she is a citizen of the United States.
+requirement in HI 00805.005 A.2., even if the person is a citizen of the United States.

-His IEP, therefore, was 4/89 through 10/89.
-Because he was working full time, he did
+65 in 7/89.
+William's IEP, therefore, was 4/89 through 10/89.
+Because William was

-cash benefits, HI and SMI, as he was returning to the U.S. shortly.
+retired in 1/91, William requested cash benefits, HI and SMI, as William was returning

-group health plan coverage involved).
+(no employer group health plan coverage involved).